Associate Professor Drew Wilburn

 Focusing on three sites in the Mediterranean - Karanis in Egypt, Amathous on Cyprus, and Empúries in Spain - Drew attempts to discover magic in the objects of daily life from antiquity.
 He suggests that individuals frequently turned to magic in their daily lives, particularly in times of crisis.
 Local forms of magic may have varied, and the only way that we can find small town sorcerers is through the careful examination of archaeological evidence.

 Drew is excited to be embarking on a number of new projects, some of which involve students in his research.
 Recently, Drew has been studying the role that magic plays in architecture, investigating the placement of protective features in houses and other buildings.
-Drew is thrilled to be working on a collaborative project with Ryan Reynolds (OC '14) to create a GIS map of the site of Karanis in Egypt, excavated by the University of Michigan from 1924-1935.
+Drew is thrilled to be working on a collaborative project with former student Ryan Reynolds (OC '14) and current students Miranda Rutherford, Samantha Mater and Olivia Fountain to create a GIS map of the site of Karanis in Egypt, excavated by the University of Michigan from 1924-1935.